surahman/FTeX/pkg/models/postgres/README.md

   _"retrieve all of my transactions from the general ledger"_.
 * Set clustering indices _(simple or compound)_ to allow related account and transaction data to be co-located on persistent storage.
-This will result in block reads of data that will retrieve all the required data on consecutive pages.
+This will result in block reads of data that will retrieve all the required data on consecutive blocks.
 This will also, in turn, potentially lead to fewer instances of volatile memory page thrashing.
 * Configure primary and secondary indices based on queries and table join keys.
 * A general ledger table should contain double entries for each transaction: **_source_** and **_destination_**